-The Company may fund its investments through equity financings or, by law, the Company may employ leverage, as permitted by applicable legislation, by, in general terms, issuing debt obligations up to a maximum of five (5) times its net-assets if at least $\frac{2}{3}$ of its equity is in Canadian residential property and three (3) times its net assets if less than $\frac{2}{3}$ of its equity is in Canadian residential property.
+The Company may fund its investments through equity financings or, by law, the Company may employ leverage, as permitted by applicable legislation, by issuing debt obligations up to a maximum of five (5) times its equity if at least $^2/3$ of its equity is in Canadian residential property and three (3) times its equity if less than $^2/3$ of its equity is in Canadian residential property.

-The Company currently has a revolving credit facility up to a maximum principal amount of \$150,000,000 (with an accordion feature of up to an additional \$25,000,000) with a Canadian financial institution (see Item 2.7 "Material Contracts").
+The Company currently has an operating line of credit for up to \$250,000,000 with a Canadian chartered bank (see Item 2.7 "Material Contracts").
 The Company intends to borrow to the extent that the Directors are satisfied that such borrowing and additional investments will increase the overall profitability of the Company without adding undue risk.